katefengx/power-outage-prediction/README.md

   frameborder="0"
 ></iframe>

 The p-value came out to be extremely small (essentially 0.0), meaning we can reject the null hypothesis.
-This provides strong evidence that the Western region, on average, has a higher amount of electricity consumption compared to the other regions.
+This provides strong evidence that outages affecting 'Very Large Customer Base' group, on average, are longer compared to outages affecting other groups.

 # Framing a Prediction Problem
-From our previous section, we found out that regional factors can give a good idea of the total electricity consumption of a state, `'TOTAL.SALES'`.
-NOOOOOOO
+From our previous section, we found out that factors like the duration of a power outage can have a strong relationship to the number of customers affected.
+Therefore, we can use

-Predicting the region of the outage based off of

 # Baseline Model